It’s Perfect for Small and Special Quilt Projects!

 However, it’s perfect for wall hangings, pot holders, table runners and more.
 It’s an especially nice finish for quilts with irregular edges, like hexie quilts, too.

 This is an simple way to finish a quilt, although you do need to hand sew around the outside edge.
 The following articles explain how it’s done.
-Each one goes about it a bit differently so we encourage you to review them all.
+Each one goes about it a bit differently so we encourage you to review them both.